DaveTheMonitor/TMModTutorial/README.md

 # Creating a Total Miner Mod

-This guide is up to date as of Total Miner version `open_beta v2.9.7.1583 12/8/2023`.
+This guide is up to date as of Total Miner version `public v2.10.8.1687 5/30/2024`.
 Some steps may change in the future, but the process should generally be mostly the same.

 This guide assumes you have some basic knowledge of C#.
 If not, you'll need to learn C# first.
 There are many free resources online to help you get started.
 If you have any questions regarding Total Miner mod development in particular, feel free to post your question in [#modding](https://discord.com/channels/259780503115137028/1082192148557987900) in the [Total Miner Discord Server](https://discord.gg/TotalMiner)!